mehdifatan/VisNet/README.md

 ## visnet-md: Mahalanobis Distance for Covariance-Aware Learning

-The **visnet-md** variant replaces the Euclidean-distance-based similarity computation at the core of classical VisNet-style learning with a Mahalanobis-metric formulation.
-Unlike Euclidean distance, which assumes that all dimensions are independent and identically scaled, the Mahalanobis metric incorporates the covariance structure of the neural representation.
-This enables neurons to learn tuning surfaces that reflect not only average feature prototypes (centers) but also the *statistical geometry* of the stimulus manifold.
+The visnet-md variant replaces the Euclidean similarity metric used in classical VisNet-style learning with a Mahalanobis distance formulation.
+Unlike Euclidean distance, which assumes independent and equally scaled feature dimensions, the Mahalanobis metric incorporates the covariance structure of the neural representation.
+This allows the model to account for the statistical geometry of the stimulus manifold during learning.

-Whereas RBF neurons assume isotropic Gaussian tuning, Mahalanobis units can learn *anisotropic tuning ellipsoids* that shrink or stretch along directions of high or low variance.
-This allows the model to develop **adaptive feature selectivity** that reflects stimulus statistics.
-Concretely, the activation of a neuron becomes:
+The squared Mahalanobis distance between an input vector x and a weight vector w is defined as:

-φ(x) = exp( -1/2 * (x - μ)^T Σ⁻¹ (x - μ) )
+d_M²(x, w) = (x − w)ᵀ Σ⁻¹ (x − w)

 where:

-μ = learned center
+w = learned weight vector (prototype)

-Σ = covariance matrix estimated from feature activations.
+Σ = covariance matrix estimated from feature activations

-Biologically, this corresponds to the emergence of *statistically aligned receptive fields*, which has been hypothesized in IT cortex, where neuronal tuning adapts to the intrinsic structure of the visual feature space.

-By incorporating the local covariance structure of layer activations, visnet-md improves selectivity under structured transformations, particularly when feature classes share overlapping raw representations but differ in higher-order dependencies.
-This makes it particularly valuable in symmetry perception, where covariance relationships between opposing visual fields encode midline structure.
-In short, visnet-md bridges the gap between biologically motivated receptive field formation and modern statistical manifold learning.
+In visnet-md, this distance term defines the geometry of synaptic adaptation.
+The gradient of the Mahalanobis distance with respect to the weight vector drives learning, yielding covariance-aware updates of the form:

+Δw ∝ Σ⁻¹ (x − w)

+Importantly, neuronal activation itself follows the standard VisNet competitive structure (e.g., visnet-li).
+The Mahalanobis formulation modifies the learning dynamics, not the response mechanism.

 ## visnet-li: Local Inhibition Applied to visnet-simplified